C60 resolves trigger finger

 Carol hadn't experienced any issues with her hands until she started to notice that the middle fingers on both her hands were remaining in the clenched state even after she opened up her hands.

-During her everyday living she would experience trigger finger quite often and was surprised how often she clenched her fist during a normal day.
+During everyday life she would experience trigger finger quite often and was surprised how often she clenched her fists during a normal day.

 She says she would even wake up at night and find her fingers had "locked".
 She would sometimes have to pull them straight and that was a very unpleasant feeling.

 She says she is aware there are a number of treatments, which include steroid injections and surgery but she is not keen on either of these.

 Carol decided to try C60 as she had heard people having great experiences using it.
 She says she started out on a "loading up" dose of 20ml of C60 oil reducing to 5ml per day.